 - Take plain flour in another mixing bowl.
 Add fine semolina, oil, and salt.
 Knead them adding some water.
 Let the dough be not hard.
 Rest it for 15–20 minutes.
 Semolina absorbs some water, and the dough becomes firm now.
 Knead it once again.

 - Take 4 tbsp plain flour in a small bowl.
 Add 2 pinches of salt and water.
 Mix well to get a thin batter.
 The batter should just coat the pinwheels.
 This is the dip for making pinwheels.

-- Divide the dough in two portions.
-Take one portion and roll it to get a 12-14 inch diameter pancake shape.
+- Divide the dough into two portions.
+Take one portion and roll it to get a 12–14-inch diameter pancake shape.

 - Now, fold the pancake along with the stuffing(refer the pic).
 You will get a log.
 Cut this in 1/2 inch thick pieces as shown in the pic.
 Take each piece and gently press it horizontally.
 Collect the pinwheels on a plate.

 - Heat oil for deep frying.
 Dip these pinwheels one by one in the batter and drop it into the hot oil.
 Let the fire be high in the beginning.
 Don't overcrowd them.
 Reduce the fire once they are crispy.
 Fry them turning occasionally till they get golden brown color.